adaside/code-butler/README.md

-## alfe, the code butler
+## Alfe, the code butler

-A tool that finds TODOs in your code.
+An open source tool that finds TODOs in your code.
-Currently in development.
+*Currently in development.*

 Allows you to
 * search separate files or entire directories